nyxtom/takiban/README.md

 Mindful and intentional use of time, materials, and effort.

 ### **Simplicity**
 Focus on the essentials.
-Clarity comes from reduced complexity
+Clarity comes from reduced complexity.

 ### **Collaborative Growth**
-Continuous improvement thrives on a commitment to teamwork
+Continuous improvement thrives on a commitment to teamwork.

 ---------------------